why do my knees hurt when I run?

-Runners knee is not a single a condition but is what we often call the variety of issues that cause pain in the knee of a runner.
+Runners knee is not necessarily a single a condition but is what we often call the variety of issues that cause pain in the knee of a runner.
 Often the pain is felt in or around the knee cap.
-However, although we feel the pain in our knee it is usually not the knee that’s the problem!
+Sometimes though we feel the pain in our knee it may not be the knee that’s the problem!

 It can be the hips, calves, or core weaknesses that result in you feeling knee pain.
 This is why strength and conditioning exercises are so important in your running journey.